Polar bear species protection project

 Donate now

 Polar bears have become a sad symbol of climate change.
 According to recent estimates, only about 20,000 animals still inhabit the polar regions of the Northern Hemisphere, and the numbers are dwindling.
 Global warming is the key threat.
-In their Arctic home, the ice is literally melting away under their paws.
+In their Arctic home, the ice is literally melting under their paws.
 Intact pack ice, however, is a prerequisite for their survival.
-If this is lost, they will become unable to hunt for their prey, mostly seals.
-Unsuccessful hunts mean that the mothers have difficulty raising their cubs.
-Mating also become a problem because the animals are often separated by enormous stretches of open water and have difficulty finding one another.
+If this is lost, they will become unable to hunt for their prey - mostly seals.
+Unsuccessful hunts mean that the females have difficulty raising their cubs.
+Mating also becomes a problem because the animals are often separated by enormous stretches of open water and have difficulty finding one another.
 Marine pollution poses an additional threat, as does the destruction of the Arctic landscape by industrial enterprises.

-The aim is to make data-based predictions about where polar bears can be expected to live in the future considering the various ice thickness projections and distribution scenarios.
+The aim is to make data-based predictions about where polar bears can be expected to live.
 This will provide the basis for establishing appropriate protected areas in which the animals can find sufficient food and raise their offspring without undue disturbance.

 This is how the zoo is supporting the project:

-The polar bears at Schönbrunn Zoo are ambassadors for their threatened kin in the wild.
+• The polar bears at Schönbrunn Zoo are ambassadors for their threatened conspecifics in the wild.

 This is what our partners have to say:

-Krista Wright, Executive Director at Polar Bears International (PBI): “The Vienna Zoo is cooperating in a species protection project that uses satellite transmitters to document the migratory routes and habitat use of free-living polar bears.
+Krista Wright, Executive Director at Polar Bears International (PBI): “The Vienna Zoo is cooperating in a species protection project that uses satellite transmitters to document the migratory routes and habitat use of polar bears in the wild.
 The more we know about polar bears and their needs, the better measures we can take to protect their habitat.”